 You’ll need to demonstrate, through coursework, a detailed understanding of how micro budget features are made.
 You’ll also submit a portfolio of project work that shows a creative mastery which matches your grasp of the film business.
 Your final mark for the feature component of the assessment will depend on the creativity of your work, your commitment to the project and demonstrated ability in your role.

 You’ll be taught through a combination of intensive workshops and seminars.
 You’ll build on the your previous filmmaking experience and current professional practice.

-This Master’s degree in Feature Filmmaking is hosted by Artswork Media, Bath Spa University’s media production business that offers experiential learning opportunities and professional development.
+This filmmaking Master’s degree is hosted by Artswork Media, Bath Spa University’s media production business that offers experiential learning opportunities and professional development.